AninditaBasu/onlineHelp-javascript/README.md

 ## Installation and use

-Download this entire repository as a `.zip` file and look at the files.
-Usage instructions and working examples are in `html` > `documentation.html`.
+Download this repository as a `.zip` file, and look at the working examples.
+Documentation is in [JavaScript for online help files](http://aninditabasu.github.io/onlineHelp-javascript/).

 ## Bugs and enhancements